 A network pharmacy is a pharmacy that has a contract with the plan to provide your covered prescription drugs.
-The term "covered drugs" means all of the Part D prescription drugs that are covered on the plan's Drug List.
+The term "covered drugs" means all of the Part D prescription drugs that are on the plan's Drug List.

-Section 2.2 Finding network pharmacies
+Section 2.2 Network pharmacies